INL Bureau · Office Profiles

 Coalition Building

-Maintenance of relationships with foreign counterparts, mobilizing burden-sharing commitments and sustained partnerships that advance U.S. law enforcement objectives.
+Maintains and expands relationships with foreign counterparts, mobilizing burden-sharing commitments and sustained partnerships that advance U.S. law enforcement objectives.

 Team & Contacts